-Champion and Reserve Champion Showman Trophies
+Champion and Reserve Champion Showman Trophies Sponsored by Lester Skibbe Family

-Sponsored by

-Lester Skibbe Family

-PEE WEE / CLOVERBUD SWINE
+PEE WEE/CLOVERBUD SWINE

-- See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
-Pee Wee/Cloverbud exhibitor age: 5-6. - Pee Wee/Cloverbud swine exhibitors will not be allowed to bring animals to the fair.
+- 1. See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
+Pee Wee/Cloverbud exhibitor age: 5-6. - 3.
+Pee Wee/Cloverbud swine exhibitors will not be allowed to bring animals to the fair.
 They must make arrangements with another youth (7-19) swine participant to borrow an animal for the showmanship class.
-It is recommended that a Pee Wee/Cloverbud participant use an animal from an older family member, fellow 4-H member in their club (or from another 4-H club/youth group). - Pee Wee/Cloverbud exhibitors must complete the Cass County online Livestock ID Sheet no later than June 17.
+It is recommended that a Pee Wee/Cloverbud participant use an animal from an older family member, fellow 4-H member in their club (or from another 4-H club/youth group).